AIObjectives/talk-to-the-city-reports/README.md

 npm install
 ```

-### Using the provided example
+### Using a provided example

-This repo comes with some example data and config.
+This repo comes with two examples of datasets and config files, including one called `example-polis` (using Polis data).

 The easiest way to test that the pipeline is working fine on you machine is to run:

 ```
 cd pipeline
 export OPENAI_API_KEY = sk-...
-python main.py configs/example.json
+python main.py configs/example-polis.json
 ```

-This will use the data from `pipeline/inputs/example.csv` and produce a report under `pipeline/outputs/example/report`.
+This will use the data from `pipeline/inputs/example-polis.csv` and produce a report under `pipeline/outputs/example-polis/report`.

+Note that we also provide another example called `example-video` (using video transcripts), which is a better choice to test video-related features.

 ### Using your own data

 You can copy your data in the pipeline input folder, after making sure that the necessary columns `comment-id` and `comment-body` are present.